mohammadnurulhassan/Rag_youtuber_Chatbot_mohammmad_hassan/README.md

 # Youtuber RAG Chatbot – Data Engineering Knowledge Assistant

 This project is a Retrieval-Augmented Generation (RAG) chatbot built for data engineering learning content.
-The chatbot answers questions based on my own YouTube lecture transcriptions and notes, stored as Markdown files.
+The chatbot answers questions based on  YouTube lecture transcriptS and notes, stored as Markdown files.
 It combines vector search with LLM reasoning and is deployed with Azure Function App support.

 ----